So you’re looking for the best tankless hot water heater?

 - Step 9 – Light up the pilot light or switch and enjoy your hot water system with a much-needed shower.

 Congratulations for making it all the way to the end of the journey.
 We really appreciate taking the time to know your tankless water heaters a little bit better.
-Hopefully, our guide has made it much easier to narrow down the type of water heater you’re looking for, or even managed to teach you something new.
+Hopefully, our guide has made it much easier to narrow down the type of the item you’re looking for, or even managed to teach you something new.
 We’ve definitely done our part to inform and educate you; the rest is now up to you.

 But just one more thing before you go!

-It’s a well-known fact that Rinnai water heaters are among the most expensive pieces of equipment, but as always, you tend to get what you paid for.
+It’s a well-known fact that Rinnai devices are among the most expensive pieces of equipment, but as always, you tend to get what you paid for.
 So we can definitely expect very high-quality components and service from this bad boy.
 But don’t take my word for it – get one for yourself and see what the fuss is all about.
 Trust us, your family and customers will thank you munificently for it.